Theta-Limited/OpenAthenaAndroid/README.md

 ```bash
 git submodule update --remote
 ```

+# Acknowledgements

+This software project would not be possible without the tireless work of many U.S. public servants and open source maintainers.
+Please see [CREDITS.md](./CREDITS.md) for a full list of included software libraries, and their authors and licenses.

 ### Setting Up Android Studio with this project
 **TODO add instructions for setting up Android Studio**